 Alida joined Fort Worth Public Art in 2009 after more than eight years in various roles of the architectural design industry, including furniture and art selection, private commissions, project coordination, and marketing.
 Alida studied architecture at Oklahoma State University, supports historic preservation and has a love for modern art and architecture.
 In her time with FWPA, she has managed many successful projects, creating positive relationships with neighborhoods and community members across the city.

-Michelle Richardson is a DFW native.
-She joined the Fort Worth Public Art staff in 2017 after working as Administrative Director at Galleri Urbane in Dallas and Adjunct Professor at colleges across the Metroplex.
-She achieved her Master of Fine Arts degree in Drawing and Painting at the University of North Texas after graduating from Louisiana State University with a degree in Studio Art.
-Michelle is also a practicing artist and recently received an artist grant through the Dallas Museum of Art.
+Michelle Richardson joined Fort Worth Public Art staff in 2017.
+She holds a MFA in Drawing and Painting at the University of North Texas and a BFA in Drawing and Painting from Louisiana State University.
+Michelle is a practicing artist, exhibiting nationally and across Texas.
+For the 2022-2023 academic year, Michelle was named the Artist in Residence for Tarleton State University where she has been collaborating with students on a large scale installation.
 As a project manager, she is dedicated to working with community members and artists to bring exciting public art to all areas of Fort Worth.

-A Fort Worth native and TCU Fine Arts graduate, Jennifer Conn joined the Arts Council in 2005.
+A Fort Worth native and TCU Fine Arts graduate, Jennifer Conn joined Arts Fort Worth in 2005.
 As Public Art Collection Manager, her responsibilities include conservation initiatives and the ongoing maintenance for the city’s public art collection.
-Special projects include facilitating gifts, loans, and acquisitions of public art, and private initiatives on behalf of the Arts Council.
+Special projects include facilitating gifts, loans, and acquisitions of public art, and private initiatives on behalf of Arts Fort Worth.
 Jenny is a strong supporter of community-based initiatives and has served as a founding member of the Friends of Tandy Hills Natural Area, ArtSouth Selection Committee Trustee, People’s Art Collaborative Program Advisor, and AIAFW Executive Public Member.
 She was awarded Honorary AIA Membership in 2016.